peteroupc/peteroupc.github.io/randomfunc.md

 Generate a random string of characters (usually a random _alphanumeric string_, or string of letters and digits) has two steps.

-**First step:** Generate a list of the letters, digits, and/or other characters the string can have.
+1. Generate a list of the letters, digits, and/or other characters the string can have.
 For example, those characters can be&mdash;
     * the basic digits "0" to "9" (U+0030-U+0039, nos.
 48-57),
     * the basic upper case letters "A" to "Z" (U+0041-U+005A, nos.
 65-90), and
     * the basic lower case letters "a" to "z" (U+0061-U+007A, nos.
 96-122),

     as found in the Basic Latin block of the Unicode Standard.

-**Second step**: Build a new string whose characters are chosen from that character list.
+2. Build a new string whose characters are chosen from that character list.
 The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
 It also takes the number of characters as a parameter named `size`.
 (Converting this list to a text string is programming-language-dependent, and the details of the conversion are outside the scope of this page.)

         METHOD RandomString(characterList, stringSize)
                 i = 0
                 newString = NewList()
                 while i < stringSize
                         // Choose a character from the list randomChar = characterList[RNDINTEXC(size(characterList))]
                         // Add the character to the string AddItem(newString, randomChar)
                         i = i + 1
                 end
                 return newString
         END METHOD

 **Notes:**